 Admission Policies and Procedures

-Note: NOSM reserves the right to review and change the admission requirements at any time without notice.
+Note: We reserve the right to review and change the admission requirements at any time without notice.

-All deadlines are strictly observed.
+We strictly observe all application deadlines.
 This applies to receiving the application and all relevant documentation.
-You are advised to follow the application instructions precisely.
+We advise you to follow the application instructions precisely.

-Failure to meet the deadlines or to follow the application instructions will result in your application being disqualified.
+If you fail to meet the deadlines or to follow the application instructions, your application will be disqualified.

-Applications are made to the school without designation of preference for a particular campus.
+You apply to the School without designation of preference for a particular campus.
 If you proceed to the interview, you will be asked to indicate your preferred campus.

-Note: While NOSM will endeavour to assign you to your preferred campus upon admission, we cannot guarantee you will be offered a seat at your preferred campus.
+Note: While we will endeavour to assign you to your preferred campus upon admission, we cannot guarantee you will be offered a seat at your preferred campus.

 Advanced Standing or Transfer

-Due to the integrated nature of the curriculum, NOSM cannot accept transfer students.
+Due to the integrated nature of the curriculum, we cannot accept transfer students.

 If you are accepted to the medical school, you must complete the full 4 years of the medical program.

-NOSM students must be proficient in written and spoken English.
-Application materials must be submitted in English with the exception of the Confidential Assessment Forms, which may be submitted by referees in French.
+To be a student, you must be proficient in written and spoken English.
+Application materials must be submitted in English with the exception of the Confidential Assessment Forms (CAFs), which may be submitted by referees in French.